cobusb/Emmer/README.md

 # Navigate to your new project
 cd my-awesome-site

-# Install dependencies
+# Install Node.js dependencies (for CSS generation)
-mix deps.get
+npm install

 # Build your site (includes CSS generation)
 ./bin/build